hazelcast/hazelcast-jet/site/docs/operations/docker.md

 ```

 Then use it when starting the Jet instance by running the following
-command (it expects the file in current directory):
+command (it expects the file in the current directory):

 ```bash
 docker run -v "$(pwd)"/hazelcast.yaml:/opt/hazelcast-jet/config/hazelcast.yaml hazelcast/hazelcast-jet